httpvoid/writeups/Apple-RCE.md

 On the other hand we and Apple were also talking with Lucee, Lucee team has also fixed the bug by restricting access to cfm files directly, here's the [commit link](https://github.com/lucee/Lucee/commit/6208ab7c44c61d26c79e0b0af10382899f57e1ca).
 We're still awaiting on CVE allocation tho.

+Huge shoutout to Apple Product Security Team for being transparent & allowing the disclosure of this writeup!

 If you have any questions, ping us at [@rootxharsh](https://twitter.com/rootxharsh) & [@iamnoooob](https://twitter.com/iamnoooob).

 Thanks for reading, Have a great year ahead!